JesseKefa/NewUniMarket/readme.md

 1. Navigate to `http://localhost:3000` in your web browser.
 2. Register a new user account.
 3. Verify your email and log in.
-4. Add products to your store (if registered as a seller).
+4. Add products to your store.
 5. Browse and add products to the shopping cart.
 6. Checkout using M-Pesa or credit card.
 7. Admin can log in to the admin dashboard to monitor the platform.